Qirab/QirabTravelDigitisationCradle/README.md

 # Qirab Travel Digitisation Cradle - QTC50

-THE QTC50 IS UNDER PRE-ALPHE ACTIVE DEVELOPMENT.
+THE QTC50 IS UNDER PRE-ALPHA ACTIVE DEVELOPMENT.

 The Qirab Travel Digitisation Cradle is an open source design for a travel imagining system which allows for the standards based digitisation of A4 and smaller manuscripts and fragile books.